 In the late 1800s, Ludwig Messel bought the Nymans Estate in West Sussex to make a dream family house.
 Inspired by the wooded surroundings, Messel created a garden with plants collected from around the world.

 What is particularly striking about the surrounding countryside is the plentiful mix of various landscapes.
-Not only do you get rolling green fields and hills, there are shady woodland nooks – with an educational trail for children amongst the various kid-friendly activities on offer, and the magnificent Lime Avenue, which is flanked by giant lime trees.
+Not only do you get rolling green fields and hills, but there are also shady woodland nooks – with an educational trail for children amongst the various kid-friendly activities on offer, and the magnificent Lime Avenue, which is flanked by giant lime trees.
 But the main attraction at Nymans has to be its gardens.
 There’s a rock garden, sunk garden, heather garden, top garden, rose garden and walled garden…

-On our arrival we were given a special leaflet catering for young ones – with exciting trails to follow throughout the estate.
+On our arrival, we were given a special leaflet catering for young ones – with exciting trails to follow throughout the estate.
 And we were genuinely overwhelmed by how much there was to explore.
 Monkey flew down the main pathway and immediately took us into the Bamboo jungle, which had wooden winding walkways.